United States of America

 Overall Length 13 ft 5 in (4.089 m)

-Notes: Originally a 25 knot electric anti-ship torpedo, but Mod 2 with turbine power was adopted for a homing version.
+Originally a 25 knot electric anti-ship torpedo, but Mod 2 with turbine power was adopted for a homing version.
 This was unsuccessful until post-war modifications.
-Not in service until used as the payload in the Petrel Missile in 1955.
+Not in service until used as the payload for the Petrel AS Missile in 1955.

 21" (53.3 cm) Mark 22

-Notes: A Bell/Westinghouse electric homing torpedo.
+A Bell/Westinghouse torpedo.
 Work started in 1944 but abandoned in 1945 in favor of the Mark 35.
+Two prototypes built.

 21" (53.3 cm) Mark 23